Ynn/selfstar/exercises/follow-me.md

 }
 {/code}

+Then you may try to solve the problem for environment including some dimmer lights.

 ## Exercise 5: A better illuminance management.

 In this exercise, you will manage the level of illuminance more precisely.

 <u>Question 1 - Reaching a targeted illuminance</u> Use the photometers to get the illuminance of each room.
-Change your code to switch reach a targeted illuminance :
+Change your code to keep a targeted illuminance when moving users from one room to another:

 {code lang="java"}
 /**